 Various policies for this course are described below.
 Basically, let's all work to be good citizens and take seriously our various roles as a student, teacher, friend, colleague, human, etc.

 Class meetings

-All regular class meetings will take place in the Rich Memorial Building, Room 211 on Mondays and Wednesdays from 1:00pm to 2:15pm.
-For the first month of classes, we'll meet virtually, details of which are on Canvas.
+All regular class meetings will take place in the Rich Memorial Building, Room 211 on Mondays and Wednesdays from 10:00am to 11:15am.

 Office hours